Faervan/yggdrasil/README.md

  You may also just share some ideas with me, how to improve stuff for example (write me on discord: [faervan](<https://discord.com/users/738658712620630076>))

  ### Report issues and bugs
-if you find an issue (which is easier right know than finding none) you are welcome (it is appreciated) to open an [issue](https://github.com/Faervan/yggdrasil/issues) unless your observed bug is already described in another ticket
+if you find an issue (which is easier right now than finding none) you are welcome (it is appreciated) to open an [issue](https://github.com/Faervan/yggdrasil/issues) unless your observed bug is already described in another ticket